Troptrap/Random-LLM/readme.md

 Tired of being loyal to a single LLM?
 Do you dream of a world where your text generation is as unpredictable as a cat chasing a laser pointer?
 Then you've come to the right place!

 **Random-LLM (AB)Use free AI** is your one-stop-shop for AI model roulette.
 We've crammed a bunch of free AI models into a Python package and made it choose one at random every time you ask it to generate text.
-Because why settle for consistency when you can have *surprise*?
+Because why settle for consistency when you can have surprise?

 ## Features